ml-wolf/66daysofdata/README.md

 #Day 1: Text mining basics
 I started this journey by signing into the course "Text Mining and Natural Language Processing in R" by Minerva Singh on Udemy to get familiar with text mining and NLP.
 Today I learned scraping html tables and cleaning the data.

+#Day 2: Short html cleaning session
+Today I just spent a couple of minutes on further cleaning operations for html tables with stringr.